- Politics and Social Issues»

 Finally Sharon was going to pay for the things she did, and she would pay in a Mexican prison – a system that makes the worst American prisons look like day spas.

-Frank Puglise had been tossed back across Mexican-American border and quickly forgotten about the crazy lady who’d nearly cost him his life behind bars in Mexico.
+Frank Puglise had been tossed back across Mexican-American border, where he returned to the midwest and quickly forgot about the crazy lady who’d nearly cost him his life behind bars in Mexico.

 In Independence, Missouri, the Kinnes had gained legal guardianship of Sharon’s children but had lost their home when her bond was revoked in October, along with the three other families who had helped Sharon.